 Acrylic on canvas

-This piece is obviously inspired by super heroes.
-Over the past few years these particular comic book characters have been on the map.
+From the year 2000 to 2018, these particular comic book characters were on the map cinematically.
 With Black Panther appearing in Captain America: Civil War, Luke Cage's modern day Netflix series, Cyborg being in the new Justice League movie, and Storm being the most powerful X-men there is; I feel as if these are the real heroes.
 They have great and inspiring back stories that are reflecting similar issues in today's society.

 Nomorestrings.JPG